Babe Laufenberg: New Orleans Saints

 On August 28, 1986, Laufenberg was claimed off waivers by the New Orleans Saints, but was released four days later, when the team decided to keep only two quarterbacks.
 On September 22, he was brought back after Bobby Hebert suffered a broken foot and got a chance to play in his first regular-season game, coming in to run out the clock in a 38–7 win against Tampa Bay.

 Kansas City Chiefs

 On May 28, 1987, Laufenberg was signed as a free agent by the Kansas City Chiefs and was released on September 1.

 Washington Redskins (third stint)

 On September 14, 1987, he was signed to serve as Williams' backup after Schroeder sprained his right shoulder in the season opener.
-The players would go on a strike on the third week of the season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the next games would be played with replacement players.
+The players would go on a strike on the third week of the season, those games were canceled (reducing the 16-game season to 15) and the NFL decided that the next games would be played with replacement players.

 Although he didn't cross the picket line, he was released when Schroeder returned to the lineup on October 27.
-Because he only was on the roster for two games, he missed out on getting a Super Bowl share by one game.
+Because he was on the roster for only two games, he missed out on getting a Super Bowl share by one game.